th7/rundler/README.md

 ```$ rundle```

-Be sure to source config/environment.R in your R scripts so they look for packages in teh correct location.
+Be sure to source config/environment.R in your R scripts so they look for packages in the correct location.

 ## Development